#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Good old Bobby the Omelette.

-Because someone, because surely, if the premise is to connect with a random Welsh person, someone who knows Bobby the Omelette, great, but they'll know that people are there.
+Because surely, if the premise is to connect with a random Welsh person, someone who knows Bobby the Omelette, great, but they don't know other people.
+There might be other connections.

 Can that 44% rate move up to a more but still not hugely respectful 45%?
 We have a caller on the line from Wales.
 Hello?